 - carry out all the necessary book keeping with retailers and your royalty payments

 Publishing houses laid off a huge amount of their staff within the last years.
-Remaining over-worked publicists are not able to give your book’s marketing the attention it needs.
+Remaining, over-worked publicists are not able to give your book’s marketing the attention it needs.

 Jane Friedman, e-media professor and former publisher of Writer’s Digest brought it to the point: “Getting a book published does not equate to readership.
 You must cultivate a readership every day – and start today.
 Audience development doesn’t happen overnight, or in six months or a year.
 It continues for as long as you want to have people read your books.”
+Read also Kristen Lamb’s blog article “When is it Time to Start Building your Author Platform?”
+Read the blog post about bestseller author Trey Ratcliff, mentioned in a former article.

 Without having a clear idea of which methods of promoting yourself and your work are really worth the investment of time, you might be tempted to avoid the subject entirely.
 But in today’s publishing world, neglecting your platform, even before you have a book deal, can be a precarious mistake.
 The most successful authors are those who have created ways of finding lasting fans – and of reaching out to new ones every day.